The Legend of Kuekuatsheu and the Creation of the World

 La légende de Kuekuatsheu et la création du monde

-Quick summary
+Quick Summary

 The Legend of Kuekuatsheu and the Creation of the World

-Cultural summary and contextualization
+Cultural Summary and Context

 In the Innu oral tradition, Kuekuatsheu is an ancient figure.
-He is both animal and spirit, human and other than human.
+He is both animal and spirit, human and other-than-human.
 He belongs to the time of origins, when the earth was not yet fixed in its current form.

-The accounts describe him as a transformer.
+The stories describe him as a transformer.

 He makes mistakes.

-The legend
+The Legend

 The earth was not entirely stable.

-The animals spoke like humans.
+Animals spoke like humans.

 Kuekuatsheu walked alone in this new world.